-Poor countries aren’t getting vaccines.
-Waiving intellectual property rights could help.
+Global vaccine inequality runs deep.
+Some countries say intellectual property rights are part of the problem.

 It’s a hyper-technical issue — turning on interpretation of TRIPS, the WTO’s Agreement on Trade-Related Aspects of Intellectual Property Rights — and it’s heavy in symbolism for developing countries increasingly alarmed by a race to vaccinate that is stacked against them.

-In the immediate term, waiving intellectual property rights alone cannot fix the problem of vaccine inequities and shortages in the Southern Hemisphere.
+In the immediate term, waiving intellectual property rights alone cannot fix the problem of vaccine inequities and shortages.
 But, drawing on lessons learned during the HIV/AIDS crisis, experts said it could have far-reaching implications by preventing subsequent scarcities and sending a signal now about the imperative of collective action.

 “Developing countries are already fed up with what they perceive as the selfishness of the West buying up all of the demand and [that] they’ve got to get to the back to the queue,” said David Fidler, adjunct senior fellow for cybersecurity and global health at the Council on Foreign Relations.
 Now, he said, “they are having these sort of ridiculous conversations at the WTO about how to deal with this debacle for humanity.”